dayne/dayne.github.com/topics/osx-setup.md

 ### Homebrew

 This is installed via ruby which OSX 10.9 (Mavericks) ships with ruby2.0.0p247.
-Awesome enough for me.
+Awesome enough for that job but not for long.

+### Ruby

 ```
-# put it here
+# put details here
+# switching methods though
 ```

+### Ruby

+gem install vagrant